giterinhub/build-your-ai-agent/.journey/tutorial.neos.md

 The tutorial is split into **3 modules**:

+**Module 1** will explore Cloud Run, a compute platform for container workloads, which you can use to easily run your services in a scalable, secure, cost-effective and production-grade environment in a matter of minutes.

-**Module 1** will explore Gemini's Function Calling feature.
-We will be adding new methods to fetch data from Firestore and manipulate your character 3D models a little bit.
+**Module 2** will explore Gemini's Function Calling feature.
+We will add new methods to fetch data from Firestore and manipulate your character 3D models a little bit.

-**Module 2** will show  you how to work with RAG (Retrieval Augmented Generation). in Vertex AI with help of our Python SDK.
+**Module 3** will show you how to work with RAG (Retrieval Augmented Generation). in Vertex AI with help of our Python SDK.

-**Module 3** will get you familiar with Cloud Build, a fully-managed container-based build system.
+**Module 4** will let you showcase what you learned and make the Meow AI Agent create a 3D model based on your avatar!

 Hope you're not afraid to get your hands dirty.
 Make sure get a beverage and some snacks of your choice, strap in and hit 'Start'.